MattLemmon/ch_loader/README.txt

 $ ch_loader.rb

-  loads the Chingu Examples from a Welcome Screen.
+  loads the Chingu Examples from a Main Menu.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is still pretty rough, but it's coming together.

-So far it loads Examples 1-3, and Examples 4-7 are stubbed in.
+So far it loads Examples 1-5, and Examples 6-8 are stubbed in.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~